Lilypads/IIR_application/README.md

 # IIR_application
-Using sensor to control a game.
+Using accelerometer sensor and arduino to control a game.

 ## Prerequisite
 1. Python